OWASP/www-project-mobile-app-security/tab_news.md

 tags: mstg
 ---

-## October 2nd, 2019:  MSTG Playground release!
+## October 2nd, 2019: MSTG Playground Release!

 Want more training apps?
 We hear you!
 We just released the MSTG-Android-Java & MSTG-Android-Kotlin for Android and the MSTG-JWT app for iOS.
 Come and check it out at [the release page](https://github.com/OWASP/MSTG-Hacking-Playground/releases)!
 With special thanks to Sven Schleier(@sushi2k), Wen Bin Kong (@kongwenbin), Nikhil Soni (@nikhil), and Ryan Teoh (@ryantzj).

+## October 2nd, 2019: MSTG Project joins Hacktoberfest!

+We are joining the #hacktoberfest October 2-31.
+Check out our issues [at Github](https://github.com/OWASP/owasp-mstg/labels/Hacktoberfest).
+Register at [https://hacktoberfest.digitalocean.com](https://hacktoberfest.digitalocean.com).

 ## September 17th, 2019: Xamarin experiment!